lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_3/Readme.md

         outputNameForType = (it++)->second->name;  // type is the second output
 ```

-7. Where the model will be loaded is logged, the model is marked as being enabled, and the InferenceEngine::CNNNetwork object containing the model is returned.
+7. Where the model will be loaded is logged.
+The model is marked as being enabled, and the InferenceEngine::CNNNetwork object containing the model is returned.

 ```cpp
         slog::info << "Loading Vehicle Attribs model to the "<< FLAGS_d_va << " plugin" << slog::endl;